Ahmadalhomsi/Ahmadalhomsi/README.md

 ---
 [![](https://visitcount.itsvg.in/api?id=Ahmadalhomsi&icon=0&color=0)](https://visitcount.itsvg.in)
-NOTE: The projects that deployed on Vercel are only for demos, not the real projects that I have published.
+NOTE: The projects deployed on Vercel are only a demo version, not the real projects I have published.

 <!--